 Little Debbie Christmas Tree Cakes are a holiday tradition at our house, but they can be hard to find.
 Now you can make them at home!
 We’ve perfected the copycat recipe to get the classic look as well as the authentic flavor.

-We brought these Homemade Little Debbie Christmas Tree Cakes to our family’s Christmas Eve party and they were a huge hit!
+We brought these Homemade Little Debbie Christmas Tree Cakes to our family’s Christmas Eve party for dessert and they were a huge hit!

 Everybody said they tasted better than the Little Debbie version.